nerevu/riko/CONTRIBUTING.rst

 When contributing, please mimic the coding style/conventions used in this repo.
 If you add new classes or functions, please add the appropriate doc blocks with examples.
-Also, make sure the python linter and nose tests pass.
+Also, make sure the python linter and tests pass.

 Ready to contribute?
 Here's how.